Table of Contents

 • Termination: When the beneficiary passes away, the trust is terminated.
 If it's a first-party trust, any remaining funds are used to repay the state for Medicaid benefits received.
 In a third-party trust, the remaining assets can be directed to other family members or beneficiaries according to the grantor's wishes.

-The specific workings of a Special Needs Trust can vary based on the type of trust and the individual circumstances, and it requires careful legal and financial planning to ensure that it functions as intended.
+The specific workings of a Special Needs Trust can vary based on the type of trust and the individual circumstances, and it requires careful legal and financial strategy to ensure that it functions as intended.

 Remember, it is important to take the time to research using trusts within your estate plan thoroughly.
 You can use different types of trusts depending on your needs and financial situation.
 Consider all available options, evaluating your financial objectives, family, and personal preferences.